 For FY21, the department is looking to purchase 3 vehicles; SUVs (Ford Explorer), which will be placed into the patrol division.
 Also listed is \$20,000 for a motorcycle.
 Captain Tarleton stated the existing motorcycle is a 2000 Harley Davidson with about 40,000 miles.
 ABS, traction control, and stability control are all features the current motorcycle does not have.
 In the interest of safety for the motorcycle officers (2), the right thing to do is replace the motorcycle.
 It is no longer used in a patrol capacity.
 It is used specifically in the summer months during the road races and parades.
-Also being considered is the possibility of going with something a little different; dual purpose motorcycle that

-- 20 would have on and off-road capabilities. - 21
+Also being considered is the possibility of going with something a little different; dual purpose motorcycle that would have on and off-road capabilities.

 Councilor Albert noted, at one point, there were 6 officers who utilized the motorcycle, and were out doing motor vehicle enforcement, etc. There are now 2.
 There was a school of thought at one point that it is actually safer to patrol in a car.
 He has a hard time supporting a \$20,000 expenditure for equipment that will not get that much use.
 He indicated a desire to understand the current level of use.

-equipment that will not get that much use.
-He indicated a desire to understand the current level of useChief Roy commented on the age of the existing equipment, the concern regarding safety, and of a if the commitment is made, he would like to understand that the level of use increases.
+Chief Roy commented on the age of the existing equipment, the concern regarding safety, and of a greater level of interest in a motorcycle that has the latest safety features.
+Councilor Albert remarked, if the commitment is made, he would like to understand that the level of use increases.